 Watch a few more YouTube videos.
 Read the docs again.
 Get most of the way there and then quietly stop, because the last 20% is where everyone gets stuck without a thinking process to lean on.

-Monday morning is going to happen whether you book or not.
-The only thing that changes is whether you spend it building the agent, or doing the same recurring jobs you did last Monday, and the Monday before that.
+The work is going to keep showing up whether you build the agent or not.
+The only thing that changes is whether you spend an hour with the recording building the thing that handles it, or doing the same recurring jobs you did last Monday, and the Monday before that.

-For a dollar you get 60 minutes with me on Zoom, the first agent built for your business, and the process you'll use to build the next ten yourself.
+For $27 you get the full 60-minute build, the first agent built for your business, and the process you'll use to build the next ten yourself.

 I'd take that trade.